Arc-Computer/arc-memory/docs/roadmap/auto.md

 ## 1. Overview

 The auto-refresh functionality will enable Arc Memory to proactively update its knowledge graph on a schedule, ensuring users always have access to the most current information without manually running `arc build --incremental`.
-This will be implemented by creating a dedicated refresh command that can be scheduled using system tools (cron, Task Scheduler, launchd) to periodically check for new data from configured sources (GitHub, Linear, etc.) and trigger incremental updates when changes are detected.
+This will be implemented by creating a dedicated refresh command that can be scheduled using system tools (cron, Task Scheduler, launchd) to periodically check for new data from configured sources (primarily GitHub) and trigger incremental updates when changes are detected.

-### Neo4j Integration Considerations
+### Implementation Focus

-While the initial implementation will focus on SQLite for local usage, the design will account for future Neo4j integration in the cloud offering:
+Based on our resource constraints and prioritization:

-- The refresh logic will be database-agnostic, working with both SQLite and Neo4j
+- The initial implementation will focus exclusively on SQLite for local usage
-- We'll leverage Neo4j's Change Data Capture (CDC) capabilities for the cloud offering
+- We'll prioritize GitHub as the primary data source for the first release
-- The metadata structure will be designed to be compatible with both backends
+- The design will include hooks for future Neo4j integration, but implementation will be deferred
-- We'll adopt patterns from Neo4j's GraphRAG Python Package and LLM Graph Builder for processing new content
+- We'll keep the initial implementation lightweight and reliable rather than feature-rich

 ## 2. Key Components